-The Rev Dr Leonisa Ardizzone, Founder & Co-Director
+The Rev Dr Leonisa Ardizzone, Founder & President

 Leonisa holds a BA in Biology (Ithaca College), an EdM in science education (Western Washington University), an Ed.D. in International Educational Development with a concentration in Peace Education from Columbia University, and an MDiv with a focus on Inter-religious Engagement (Union Theological Seminary).

 Leonisa has a permanent teaching certificate in New York State (biology, general science).
-An ordained Unitarian Universalist minister, Rev Leonisa is an Affiliate Minister at the 4th Universalist Society in the City of New York, a member of the Kingston Interfaith Council, the consulting minister to the UU Ministry for Earth, and a core organizer with GreenFaith.
+An ordained Unitarian Universalist minister, Rev Leonisa is a member of the Kingston Interfaith Council, a core organizer with GreenFaith, co-chair of the Broader Social Impacts Committee at the Smithsonian’s Hall of Human Origins, and a member of the Zen Peacemakers Order.
 In addition, Leonisa is an accomplished jazz musician (having released three albums), a mom, and a resident of Rosendale. www.leonisaardizzone.com

 Get in touch with Leonisa at revdrleonisa@pechv.org